beshprakash11/Smack/README.md

 # Slack Frontend
 - Front end of slack clone i.e., Smack is written in swift and story board.
 # Slack backend
+- Backend of this project is purely written in expressjs.
+This project uses mongodB as the databases, where we store users, channel, and messages.

 # Features
 1. Channel created